Have you ever had the feeling you’re on the cusp of something new but there are no clear signs as to what that ‘something’ is?

 Show compassion and let go of judging yourself for not being able to see a clear path or navigate it like you do other things in life.
 Judgment comes with a host of emotional baggage you simply do not need to add to the equation.

 3. Get comfortable with uncomfortable.

 This is a tough call and highly counter-intuitive given our brains will do anything to avoid pain in all forms.
 Rather than creating stress for yourself, try and find a place within to allow for any felt unease.
 Vent, call it names, downright resent it if that’s how you feel, but let it be.
-Acceptance of the process transmutes it and removes the felt energy or power you feel the situation may have over you.
+Allowing the season transmutes it and removes the felt energy or power you feel the situation may have over you.

 4. Avoid labeling it a problem.